Mount Hunter flood map & planning overlays

 Is Mount Hunter flood-prone?

-Very little of Mount Hunter carries a mapped flood overlay.
+Flood mapping covers Mount Hunter and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Mount Hunter bushfire-prone?